digitalideation/studio_webmobile2_2021/System-architectures.md

 ## Latency and perception
 Architectures can have a big impact on latency which in turn impacts the interaction of the user with the system.

 * [Latency Numbers Every Programmer Should Know](https://colin-scott.github.io/personal_website/research/interactive_latency.html).
-It is interactive, choose the year with the slider at the top.
+The numbers are interactive, choose the year with the slider at the top.
 * [How Fast is Realtime?
 Human Perception and Technology](https://www.pubnub.com/blog/how-fast-is-realtime-human-perception-and-technology/)
 * [Measuring performance in the browser](https://developer.mozilla.org/en-US/docs/Web/API/Performance/now)